CQH/iOS-Sounds-and-Ringtones/README.md

 =====================
 ####Updated
 Updated October 2016 with Swift 3.0 with a base version of iOS 10.
+Updated April 2017 with adjustment to allow sounds to play when mute switch is on.

 This is a small project demonstrating of how to locate and use system sound files.
 I hope this helps you.